 - Safety benefits for students at nearby schools, who no longer need to walk along the shoulder of the Trans-Canada Highway or cross the highway at a traffic signal

 The McKenzie Interchange Project is a partial cloverleaf.
-It features pedestrian, cycling and transit facilities and allows for a future Light Rail Transit corridor.
+It features pedestrian, cycling and transit facilities.
 This design was chosen because: